Obrotoks/postgres_dbt/README.md

 ## Goal

-Create an postgres with some data load in there, and also modify the data with DBT
+Create an postgres with some data load in there, and also modify the data with DBT.
+Here is an [article](https://dev.to/obrotoks/create-a-dbt-wpostgres-19bi) with step by step of the construction.

 ## Data